 I think it’s fun to see how cookies / tracking pixels are used to track you in practice, even if it’s kinda creepy!
 I sort of knew how this worked before but I’d never actually looked at the cookies on a tracking pixel myself or what kind of information it was sending in its query parameters exactly.

-And if you know how it works, it’s a easier to figure out how to be tracked less!
+And if you know how it works, it’s easier to figure out how to be tracked less!

 what can you do?